Heraldry Symbols & What They Mean

 A torteau is the name given to a red roundel, a roundel being any circular charge of colour or metal.
 It represents the cakes of bread eaten by crusaders before long battles.

 The tortoise signifies invulnerability to attack and is also symbolic of slow, but sure progress.
-It is usually blazoned displayed, from an above view with its legs extended to the sides; however, it can also be borne upright.
+In heraldry, it is usually blazoned displayed, from an above view with its legs extended to the sides; however, it can also be borne upright.

-The tree is a symbol of antiquity and strength.
+The tree is a symbol of antiquity and strength in heraldry.

 The oak tree was sacred to the ancient Greeks and the Celts; the lime or linden tree was sacred to the Germans and the ash tree was venerated by the Scandinavians.